 Protecting a caveat through Court Proceedings

-In Western Australia, caveats do not lapse except as a result of a Registrar’s notice.
+In Perth, caveats do not lapse except as a result of a Registrar’s notice.
 This is where the Registrar gives notice to the caveator after an application is made to Landgate for the notice to be issued.

 The Registrar’s notice will require the caveator to commence proceedings to protect and substantiate their caveat within 14 days.
 If the caveator fails to do so, the caveat will lapse.